dlinssen/sunbather/wiki/installation.md

 # Getting started

-1. To get familiar with _sunbather_, we reccommend you go through the Jupyter notebooks in the _/sunbather/examples/_ folder, where example use cases (such as creating atmospheric profiles, calculating transmission spectra and fitting observational data) are worked out and explained.
+1. To get familiar with _sunbather_, we recommend you go through the Jupyter notebooks in the _/sunbather/examples/_ folder, where example use cases (such as creating atmospheric profiles, calculating transmission spectra and fitting observational data) are worked out and explained.
 2. For more details on how to use the code, check out the Glossary page on this wiki.
-We specifically reccommend you read the sections "The _src/planets.txt_ file" and "Stellar SED handling".
+We specifically recommend you read the sections "The _src/planets.txt_ file" and "Stellar SED handling".